numpy/numpy/doc/source/user/basics.broadcasting.rst

 General Broadcasting Rules
 ==========================
 When operating on two arrays, NumPy compares their shapes element-wise.
-It starts with the trailing (i.e. rightmost) dimensions and works its way left.
+It starts with the trailing (i.e. rightmost) dimension and works its way left.
 Two dimensions are compatible when

 1) they are equal, or